Sparks Album Reviews

 1971, 8/10

-The band’s debut was released in 1971 as Halfnelson, before being re-released in 1972 as Sparks.
-It features two sets of brothers- the Maels are joined by guitarist Earle Mankey, bassist Jim Mankey, and drummer Harley Feinstein.
-The record was produced by Todd Rundgren, who was keen to offer technical support without sacrificing the band’s quirks.
-Ron Mael later stated, “we were going into an expensive recording studio with Todd, but still banging on cardboard boxes and all.”
+The band’s debut, Halfnelson, was released in 1971 and re-released in 1972 as Sparks.
+It features two sets of brothers.
+The Maels are joined by guitarist Earle Mankey, bassist Jim Mankey, and drummer Harley Feinstein.
+Todd Rundgren produced the record, keen to offer technical support without sacrificing the band’s quirks.
+Ron Mael later stated, “We were going into an expensive recording studio with Todd, but still banging on cardboard boxes and all.”

-‘Wonder Girl’ was a minor hit in parts of Alabama and California.
+‘Wonder Girl’ was a minor hit in regions of Alabama and California.
 But the record gained more attention when it was re-released as a twofer after their mid-1970s success.

 In a quirky catalogue, Sparks’ earliest work is their weirdest.
 The minimal, tightly wound sound anticipates the new wave style that would become popular a decade later, like the organ-driven ‘Fa La Fa Lee’.